Twitter is more than a way to promote a business. It’s a way to make a real connection with your customers, and move brand awareness to brand loyalty.

 1. Reach Out to an Influencer on Twitter

-Your first step is to objectively and honestly ask if the person you’re about to reach out to should care about your business.
-If they’re only somewhat related to your industry, that’s a problem.
+Your first step is to objectively and honestly ask if the person you’re about to reach out to should care about your client’s business.
+If they’re only somewhat related to the industry, that’s a problem.

 The second step is to methodically build a relationship with this person.
 It’s pretty transparent when you start following someone and then ask them to promote you later that same day.